Introduction to Advamab 100 mg Injection

 Advamab 100mg Injection is an anticancer medication.
 It is used in the treatment of cancer of colon and rectum, non-small cell lung cancer, kidney cancer, brain tumor, ovarian and cervical cancer.
 It helps to prevent the growth of new blood vessels that feed tumors and stops tumors from growing.

 Advamab 100mg Injection is an effective medicine, first-line option when used together with other cancer medicines.
 It is given as an infusion.
 That means you get it through a small needle in your vein or through a port, which is a device placed under your skin.
-The doctor will decide your dose and duration and will check you for signs of an infusion reaction such as high blood pressure and trouble breathing.

 Uses of Advamab 100 mg